 This is an onboarding scenario for an existing site which you want to move to a cloud-based environment for the first time, for further development and maintenance there.
 In this case you already have a database with content, and you will need to get that restored to the correct application, which will be done by Episerver.

-Here we will use Visual Studio with the EPiServer extensions and publish profiles, however you can also use other deployment methods.
+This topic uses Visual Studio with the Episerver extensions and publish profiles.
+However, you can also use other deployment methods.

-Note: if not already done, remember to change the default login credentials (admin/store) provided in the Commerce installation, before deploying.
-See Installing Episerver for more information.
+Note: If not already done, remember to change the default login credentials (admin/store) provided in the Commerce installation, before deploying.
+See Installing Episerver.

 To deploy from your local development environment, you need to create a set of output files, and provide these to Episerver for deployment to the Integration environment.

-A Commerce solution consists of two websites, a front-end site and the back-end Commerce Manager site, and two databases, one for CMS and one for Commerce.
-This means that there will be additional output components compared to a plain CMS site.
+A Commerce solution consists of two websites, a front-end site and the back-end Commerce Manager site, and two databases: one for CMS and one for Commerce.
+So, there will be additional output components compared to a plain CMS site.

 The following output is needed for deployment of a Commerce site:

-Open your solution in Visual Studio, and repeat steps 1-5 below for the front-end site, and for the back-end Commerce Manager site, to create the output files for the web application.
+Open your solution in Visual Studio, and repeat steps 1-4 in this section for the front-end site, and for the back-end Commerce Manager site, to create the output files for the web application.

 Note: For the Commerce Manager site you need to include the Apps folder manually in the zip file.